-How to get to An Thoi archipelago?
+How to get to the An Thoi archipelago?

 Travel by cable car